Observance of Christmas by country: Hong Kong

 Hong Kong was deeply influenced by British and Western culture during the colonial era.
 Christmas is one of the most valued festivals in Hong Kong after Lunar New Year.
 The Christmas atmosphere is also stronger than most countries in Asia.
-Both Christmas Day on December 25 and Boxing Day on 26th are public holidays.
+Both Christmas Day on 25 December and Boxing Day on 26th are public holidays.
 On Boxing Day on the 26th, there is no holiday and no supplementary holiday.
 The custom of celebrating Christmas in the early years was not extensive.
 It was not common until the 1970s, when the society of Hong Kong stabilized, that the number of people celebrating Christmas began to increase.
 Although Christians account for only one-eighth of the population of Hong Kong, the Christmas Day atmosphere is still strong.
 The public generally sees this annual holiday as a big day for vacation, travel, carnival, pastime, dating or making friends.
-Halloween decorations on interior and exterior walls of many shopping malls are quickly removed after October 31, and Christmas decorations and lighting are put up in mid-November.
+Halloween decorations on interior and exterior walls of many shopping malls are quickly removed after 31 October, and Christmas decorations and lighting are put up in mid-November.
 The facades of buildings on both sides of Victoria Harbour, Tsim Sha Tsui and Central are all decorated with Christmas lights.
 Christmas trees can be seen everywhere, and a giant 15-meter-high Christmas tree is erected in the Statue Square, Central.
 Many citizens start related activities in early December, such as attending Christmas parties, having Christmas dinners and exchanging Christmas gifts.
 Protestant and Catholic religious leaders in Hong Kong publish Christmas announcements on Christmas Eve.
-Although December 24, the day before Christmas, is not a holiday, some businesses let employees and bosses off work early, and the stock market only opens in the morning on that day.
+Although 24 December, the day before Christmas, is not a holiday, some businesses let employees and bosses off work early, and the stock market only opens in the morning on that day.
 Christmas Eve at night is the climax of the festive atmosphere.
 Tsim Sha Tsui, Causeway Bay and Lan Kwai Fong in Central are crowded with people enjoying Christmas lights and carnivals.
 Churches and chapels hold Midnight Mass that evening, and some Protestants and Catholics attend religious gatherings.
 Most shops, restaurants and entertainment venues are still open during Christmas, while public transportation, such as the MTR and buses, is available overnight on Christmas Eve.
 All primary and secondary schools, kindergartens and tertiary institutions in Hong Kong will have Christmas holidays.
-Most primary and secondary schools usually hold the Christmas Party on December 20 or 21, and then Christmas holidays until New Year's Day, so Christmas and Lunar New Year is the longest consecutive holiday throughout the year except summer vacation.
+Most primary and secondary schools usually hold the Christmas Party on 20 or 21 December, and then Christmas holidays until New Year's Day, so Christmas and Lunar New Year is the longest consecutive holiday throughout the year except summer vacation.
 The student organizations of colleges and universities will also hold Christmas parties from mid-December.
 Students at colleges and universities usually do not need to attend classes from Christmas Day to New Year's Day.
 Hong Kong citizens use the Christmas holidays to meet friends, family or friends for gatherings, shopping and pastimes, while young people like to spend holidays as a couple or find partners during the holiday, like another Valentine's Day.
-In addition, people in Hong Kong generally think that Christmas gifts must be opened until Boxing Day on December 26; this day is also referred to as "gift opening day", but in fact, most people open their Christmas gifts as early on Christmas Eve or Christmas morning, and there is no habit of opening Christmas gifts until Boxing Day on the 26th.
+In addition, people in Hong Kong generally think that Christmas gifts must be opened until Boxing Day on 26 December; this day is also referred to as "gift opening day", but in fact, most people open their Christmas gifts as early on Christmas Eve or Christmas morning, and there is no habit of opening Christmas gifts until Boxing Day on the 26th.
 Some children write to Santa Claus; the letters are sent to the "Undeliverable mail" department of the Post Office, and the staff of the department responds as Santa Claus to each letter.
 In addition, some people celebrate Christmas with the Winter Solstice until New Year's Day.